 iDashboards v9.0 and later supports Cascading Input parameters natively.
-For details on this feature, see Chapter 19.14 of the iDashboards Admin Manual "Using Cascading Input Parameters".
+For details on this feature, see Chapter 19.14 of the iDashboards User Manual "Using Cascading Input Parameters".

 In versions of iDashboards prior to v9.0, one input parameter cannot affect the values in another parameter.
 For example, if the first parameter is ‘Continent’ and the value that is chosen is ‘Europe’, the values in the second parameter of ‘Country’ are not changed to show only countries in Europe.
 All countries in the second parameter will be visible.